pass-cu/pass-study-materials/W25_COMP_1005-1405/README.md

 ## Session Information
 Fridays 2:35pm - 4:25pm (ML 402)

 *Fourth floor of the library in the Center for Student Academic Support.

+## Contact Information
+Please email me if you want to chat or have questions!

+nicholaswaworuntu@cmail.carleton.ca

+I will respond as soon as I can.